♫ Listening to: Love Rhymes With Hideous Car Wreck by The Blood Brothers ♫

 - 1 teaspoon salt

-- ¼ cup organic earth balance (or sub organic butter-flavored Spectrum shortening)
+- ¼ cup organic earth balance (or sub organic butter-flavored Spectrum shortening or any other vegan butter)*

 - ¾ cup water

-Knead the earth balance in little by little using a stand mixer if you have one.
+Knead the vegan butter in little by little using a stand mixer if you have one.

 Add the water slowly until the dough starts to form a ball.